mrdwab/2657-R-Functions/docs/2657-Functions.md

 What it Does
 ------------

-The `concat.split` function takes a column with multiple values, splits the values into separate columns, and returns a new `data.frame`.
+The `concat.split` function takes a column with multiple values, splits the values into a list or into separate columns, and returns a new `data.frame`.

 Arguments
 ---------

 * `data`: the source `data.frame`.
 * `split.col`: the variable that needs to be split; can be specified either by the column number or the variable name.
+* `to.list`: logical; should the split column be returned as a single variable list (named "original-variable_list") or multiple new variables?
+If `to.list` is `TRUE`, the `mode` argument is ignored and a list of the original values are returned.
 * `mode`: can be either `binary` or `value` (where `binary` is default and it recodes values to `1` or `NA`).
 * `sep`: the character separating each value (defaults to `","`).
 * `drop.col`: logical (whether to remove the original variable from the output or not; defaults to `TRUE`).